drewfrank/uai2dot/README.rst

 .. figure:: examples/markov.png

-   Generated with graphviz using the "neato" layout.
+   Generated with Graphviz using the "neato" layout.